ID: 613

 Conference Topic: T1.
 Communication and reporting to improve transparency

 This session will create space for practitioners and researchers to draw on real-world cases and share lessons on (re)building trust with communities within/ beyond the impact assessment and permitting processes.
-It will highlight the role of trust and transparency in social and environmental impact assessments to navigate complex energy transitions.
+It will highlight the role of trust and transparency in navigating complex energy transitions across various technology types and world regions.

 Status: approve